Tony Martin (comedian): 1980s

-A former stand-up comedian and commercial voice-over-man, Tony Martin moved to Brisbane, Australia, from New Zealand when he was 21 to work as a radio copywriter.
-Having worked in radio and amateur theatre back in NZ, Martin approached the ABCTV's The D-Generation in 1986 to work as a writer only to be told that filming on the first series had been completed.
-In the interim, he was invited to work as a researcher on ABC-TV's The Gillies Republic which was the follow-up to the highly successful political satire The Gillies Report (1984–85).
-The show was not a success but Martin learnt a considerable amount from the production's mistakes, and made his Australian TV debut as 'Man in Bad Suit' in episode 4.
-He was also able to observe the production of the last few episodes of the 1986 ABC-TV live sketch-comedy show While You're Down There which starred Richard Stubbs and Glenn Robbins and it was on the set that he met D-Gen member Tom Gleisner.
-Following that, Martin was employed for a short period as a puppeteer on the ABC-TV political satire Rubbery Figures which featured rubber puppet-caricatures of famous politicians created by artist Peter Nicholson (Martin also did the voice of Joh Bjelke-Petersen).
+A former stand-up comedian and commercial voice-over artist, Tony Martin moved to Brisbane, Australia, from New Zealand when he was 21 to work as a radio copywriter.
+Having worked in radio and amateur theatre back in NZ, Martin approached the ABCTV's The D-Generation in 1986 to work as a writer, only to be told that filming on the first series had been completed.
+In the interim, he was invited to work as a researcher on ABC-TV's The Gillies Republic, which was the follow-up to the highly successful political satire The Gillies Report (1984–85).
+The show was not a success, but Martin learnt a considerable amount from the production's mistakes, and he made his Australian TV debut as 'Man in Bad Suit' in episode 4.
+He was also able to observe the production of the last few episodes of the 1986 ABC-TV live sketch-comedy show While You're Down There, which starred Richard Stubbs and Glenn Robbins, and it was on the set that he met D-Gen member Tom Gleisner.
+Following that, Martin was employed for a short period as a puppeteer on the ABC-TV political satire Rubbery Figures, which featured rubber puppet-caricatures of famous politicians created by artist Peter Nicholson (Martin also did the voice of Joh Bjelke-Petersen).
 Martin was on the verge of heading back home to New Zealand when he was invited to be a writer for the second series of The D-Generation in 1987.
 He also made short appearances on the show, and featured on the 1989 spin-off album, The Satanic Sketches.
 Martin began to take on a more prominent role when the D-Generation produced four comedy specials for Network Seven in 1988–89, including doing one of the voices for 'DeGenocide' where clips of the old Australian TV crime series Homicide were dubbed over with funny lines.
 Martin became a bona fide D-Gen member when he began writing and performing on the troupe's "Breakfast Show" on Triple M Melbourne radio (1987–1992), which led to the 1990 compilation album The Breakfast Tapes.
 On air, Martin was frequently referred to by the other D-Gen members as "The Fat Man."
 Along with Rob Sitch, Martin left the radio show a little earlier than the other members to prepare The D-Gen's next venture for ABC TV (although he did make time to host Bulltwang, a Sunday Night radio show on Triple M with Mick Molloy, which ran for sixteen weeks in 1990).